 In addition to his Independent film work, he has worked on larger budgeted films like the BMW Film series, The Hire, specifically, “Ticker”, which was directed by Joe Carnahan and starred Don Cheadle, Ray Liotta, and Clive Owen.
 Also, Alexandre was commissioned by Film Engine (“Butterfly Effect” and “Lucky Number Slevin”) to write a script for Carnahan to direct that is now in turnaround.

-Alexandre is repped by Michael Lewis & Associates and is a member of the WGA west.
+Joseph F. Alexandre (WGAw) is repped by Michael Lewis & Associates and is a member of the WGA west.